 Appropriate Vaccine Usage

-This datapoint is a measure of the percentage of long-term stay residents that were vaccinated against pneumonia and flu.
+This metric is a measure of the percent of long-term residents that received the flu and pneumonia vaccines.

 Residents Maintain Autonomy

-This metric is a measure of the percentage of long-term care patients that required additional assistance with activities of daily living over time.
-ADL's include activities such as getting dressed and taking a bath.
-Some experts believe this is a reasonable measure of a patient's well-being.
+This metric is a measure of the percent of long-term care residents that required increased assistance with activities of daily living over time.
+ADL's include activities such as dressing and using the bathroom.
+Many in the industry would argue that this is a reliable measure of a resident's well-being.

 Ability to Keep Residents Mobile

-This is the percentage of residents that maintained mobility over time.
-Preserving mobility can be a great sign for residents' health.
+This is the percentage of residents that remained mobile levels over time.
+Retaining mobility is usually a great sign for residents' health.